Can You Buy Cars From Insurance Companies?

 Each state uses its own total loss threshold.
 Typically, the total loss threshold is set around 80% to 100% of the vehicle’s value.
 Once it costs more than 80% to 100% of the vehicle’s value to repair the vehicle, the vehicle is considered a total loss and the insurance company takes possession of the vehicle under a salvage title.

 How a Salvage Title Works

 Every vehicle has a title.
 When a vehicle has a salvage title, however, it affects the value of the vehicle.

 If a vehicle has been involved in a serious accident, then it may have a salvage title.
 If the vehicle has never been involved in a serious accident, then it should have a clean title.

 Let’s say you have two 2015 Ford F-150 trucks.
 They’re identical in every way.
-One has a salvage title, however, and the other has a clean title.
+However, one has a salvage title, and the other has a clean title.
 The truck with the salvage title will be worth less than the truck with the clean title.

 Even if a vehicle has been repaired, it retains the salvage title.
 The title may be a red flag for buyers because it indicates the vehicle has been damaged before.